kutayturkoglu/kutayturkoglu/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm currently studying Statistics and also studying Computer Science at Dokuz Eylul University.
+🎓 &nbsp;I'm recently graduated from both Statistics and Computer Science Department of Dokuz Eylul University.

 🌱 &nbsp;I'm on track for learning more about Data Science/Natural Language Processing on my free times.